Naludrag/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/report.md

 This messages are always sent with a Lamport clock to maintain some notion of messages ordering.

 If we want to find other solutions than Serf we could use for instance ZooKeeper or doozerd.
 But in some cases this solutions can be less interesting as for instance ZooKeeper.
-ZooKeeper cannot be used as a tool and a lot of the times developers have to use libraries to build features that they need.
+ZooKeeper cannot be used as a tool and a lot of the times developers have to use libraries to build features that they need so you have to configure a bit more than Serf.

 <a name="task_3"></a>
 ### Task 3 : React to membership changes